sabimustaqeem9/CypressAssignment/README.md

-This test is written in cypress
+This test is written using cypress
 To install cypress please run
 npm install cypress